Dave talks shop with the prolific straight-to-video screenwriter in a career-covering chat.

 TSP: What did you find to be the key differences between the way Nu Image and the studios operated?

 MW: At Nu Image, we were moving so quickly so I’d see them a lot more.
 For studio films, and I’m working on a couple right now.
 [Pauses] Hmm… I can’t tell you the titles, but I’m doing something for Universal Home Entertainment and Warner.
 The way those go is I go off and write a script, then ten weeks later I turn it in.
 They call me, I go in for a notes meeting, and then go back home to redraft.
 Yeah, but typically – even on Hostel III (2011) – you don’t have a great deal of interaction with the studio.
 But yeah, I’d see the Nu Image guys around once a week!
 Not that I mind my interactions with the studios; you know, I get to go and hang out on the Warner Bros. lot, which was my Hollywood dream!

-TSP: Did I’ll Always Know What You Did Last Summer teach you anything with regard to how you approached the sequels that you went on to write?
+TSP: Did I’ll Always Know What You Did Last Summer teach you anything in regard to how you approached the sequels that you went on to write?

 MW: Good question.
 Not so much.
 IK3 was a sequel tied in to the mythology of the other movies.
 Essentially it had the same villain.
 Most of the other sequels I’ve worked on have set out to sequelize the concept.
 Although Jarhead 3 (2016) I guess does have a link, with Dennis Haysbert reappearing as the same character from the original.
 IK3 is pretty unique with regard to everything I’ve written.